 A seizure itself isn’t difficult to diagnose.
 Your doctor can diagnose a seizure after listening to your description of your experience or the symptoms other people observed.
-Of more concern and more difficulty is determining the underlying cause.
-Depending upon your symptoms and your medical history, your doctor may run any number of tests, such as brain imaging scans, blood tests, or a spinal tap to find out the cause of your seizures.
+Of more concern and greater difficulty is determining the underlying cause.
+Depending on your symptoms and your medical history, your doctor may run any number of tests, such as brain imaging scans, blood tests, or a spinal tap to find out the cause of your seizures.

-A partial seizure can’t be treated as it’s happening.
-It must simply run its course while the person having the event is kept safe.
-Your doctor may, however, be able to treat the cause of seizures.
+A focal seizure can be treated as it’s happening, if the person is in a hospital environment and the seizure is severe.
+Your doctor may, however, be able to treat the underlying cause.
 If seizures are recurring, you may be given a medication to prevent them.

 You can’t always prevent seizures, but you can control them with medications.
 If you’re on a medication for this purpose, take it as instructed by your doctor and don’t miss doses.
 Maintain a healthy lifestyle by getting plenty of sleep, eating healthy foods, exercising, and minimizing stress.

-The outlook for someone who has had a partial seizure varies depending on the underlying cause.
+The outlook for someone who has had a focal seizure varies depending on the underlying cause.
 In general, however, you can control seizures effectively with medications and lifestyle changes.
 Surgery is only a consideration for very severe, intractable cases in which medical treatment doesn’t work.